gospel-desk/www.logstown.com/the-twelve-believers/st-justa/index.md

 But he answered, It is not appropriate to take the children’s bread and throw it to the dogs.

-But she said, Yes, Lord, but even the dogs eat the crumbs which fall from their masters’ table.
+But she said, <u>Yes, Lord, but even the dogs eat the crumbs which fall from their masters’ table.</u>

 Then Jesus answered her, **Woman, great is your faith!
 Be it done to you even as you desire.** And her daughter was healed from that hour.